api-platform/docs/core/jwt.md

   # ...
 ```

-Finally, mark your scenarios with the `@login` annotation to automatically add a valid `Authorization` header or with `@logout` to be sure that no user is authenticated.
+Finally, mark your scenarios with the `@login` annotation to automatically add a valid `Authorization` header and with `@logout` to be sure to detroy the token after this scerario.

 Previous chapter: [FOSUserBundle Integration](fosuser-bundle.md)